 This photo at the top – shows part of The Dorset Coast with Portland and its harbour in the distance.
 The Dorset Coast is a wonderful place for walks – you can see the path – the little narrow chalk path – winding and weaving its way along the cliff tops.
 This will take you all along the coastline – which goes for miles and miles…

-Also one can see this photo of the millpond at Langton Matravers (the location of one of the centres of operations) just on the borders of Swanage – here calmly reflecting the light fluffy clouds in its perfectly, peaceful & still waters.
+Also one can see this photo of the millpond at Langton Matravers (the location of one of the centres of operations) just on the borders of Swanage – here calmly reflecting the light fluffy clouds in its perfectly, peaceful and still waters.

-We have declared war on Germany.
+Britain has declared war on Germany

-It was the afterrnoon of Sunday, September 3, 1939.
+It was the early afternoon of Sunday, September 3, 1939.

 The contents of this website are factual.